valeIT/valeIT.github.io/_posts/2019-09-27-Reactive-Data-Streams-Using-Swift UI And Combine.md

 }
 ```

-Next we create our container to handle persistance/networking and to load out model and make it available to the view.
-Remember to import Combine and to have your container implement the ObservableObject protocol:
+Next we create our container object (manager) to handle persistance/networking and to load out model and make it available to the view.
+Remember to import Combine and to have your container implement the ObservableObject protocol to be able to use combine automatically:

 '''
 import Foundation